James says he ‘stands with Nike’ in reference to Kaepernick

 “Because of you, Gloria James, I’m able to be in a position today where I can give back and showcase why I believe African-American women are the most powerful women in the world.”

+The NBA star, who was wearing one of his favored shrunken-fit shorts suits by designer Thom Browne, called his daughter “my rock.”

-“People always told me if you ever have a girl, she’ll change you,” James said.
+“People always told me if you ever have a girl, she’ll change you,” said James, who also has two sons.
 “I was like, nobody’s changing me, I’m a man.”
 But she did, he said.

 “Not only did she change me, she’s made me a better person,” James said.
 “A more dedicated person, a stronger person, I guess a more sensitive person.”